Mbell42/UCSD-CodeBootCamp-portfolio-react/README.md

 ### 2020.05.23_2045

 I commented out page shell for 'Home.js' and removed it from navbar in attempt to fix navbar behavior.
 I then updated the .js files in /pages to use class components.

+### 2020.05.23_2054

+I corrected imports and syntax for class components in /pages .js files.